martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 The rules differ depending on whether the domain to be checked is a "traditional domain name" or an "internationalized domain name" (as defined under {{names-dns}}).
-Furthermore, to meet the needs of clients that support presented identifiers containing the wildcard character `*`, we define a supplemental rule for so-called "wildcard certificates".
 Finally, we also specify the circumstances under which it is acceptable to check the CN-ID identifier type.